-Our children are invited to join either the KS1 or KS2 choir, which meet weekly to practise singing a range of songs.
+All pupils from Year 1 upwards are invited to join either the KS1 or KS2 choir, which meet weekly to practise singing a range of songs.

 The choirs are taught by experienced volunteers and the children really enjoy their singing.